AndersDeath/diary2/000-current.md

 # 21 June - Freitag - Hamburg - 638 Tag der Einwanderung - Warm Rainy

 It's so strange thing when you are in such trips like I have now.
 The feeling that I am in the office even at night was with me for a whole day.
-In the morning I was on people management meating where
+In the morning I was on people management meating where heads of the company presented something about current state.